Welcome to Gender Action Portal

 Search all education interventions »

 Ability to perform in school may be moderated by the implicit beliefs of teachers, families, and classmates about girls’ and boys’ relative intellectual abilities as well as external social pressures.
-Discover strategies and policy designs that level the playing field and provide the best opportunities for success to both girls and boys at all stages of education.
+Discover strategies and policy designs that level the playing field and provide the best opportunities for success to people of all genders at all stages of education.

 Access to Education